yafred/asn1-tool/README.md

 ## Quick start

-Use the web interface to validate and compile your specification, as well as converting data (ASN value to/from BER): it's [here](https://github.com/yafred/asn1-playground)
+Use a web interface to validate and compile your specification, convert data (ASN value to/from BER) and download generated Java code: it's [here](https://github.com/yafred/asn1-playground)

 ## Using the compiler